isabella232/data-workbench.en-1/help/home/c-get-started/c-im-layers/c-ustd-img-layers.md

 * **[!UICONTROL IP Coordinates]:** This element point layer uses dynamic points to enable you to map locations in your dataset using IP addresses.
 The [!DNL IP Coordinates.layer] file references the Coordinates dimension ( [!DNL Coordinates.dim]) and specifies the Visitors metric as the metric to use to determine the size of the points on the globe for each coordinate.

-Your [!UICONTROLNL Geography] profile or other profiles in your installation may contain additional imagery layers that Adobe provided or your company created.
+Your [!UICONTROL NL Geography] profile or other profiles in your installation may contain additional imagery layers that Adobe provided or your company created.

 ## Create a new layer {#section-b5313773316c4e0fa748f7376a8e7f0b}